 - Which contextual factors (political, economic, social and environmental) influence the adaptability of transboundary water governance systems, and does this influence operate differently at various scales?

 - How, and to what extent, can governance indicators be applied and tested across complex transboundary water systems and at various governance scales in order to assess the adaptability of institutions and networks?

 - How significant are knowledge and engagement indicators to improving the adaptability of water governance and policy outcomes in complex transboundary water systems?

-- First, we are applying and testing the OECD's new water governance indicators, intended for domestic application, at the transboundary level in both the Great Lakes Basin and the Rio Grande/Bravo; and
+- We are applying and testing the OECD’s new water governance indicators, intended for domestic application, at the transboundary level in both our cases; and

-- Second, we are developing our own set of governance indicators for adaptive transboundary water governance and applying them to our cases at the transboundary, national, subnational and local scales
+- We are developing our own set of governance indicators for adaptive transboundary water governance and applying them to our cases at the transboundary, national, subnational and local scales.